radixdlt/scrypto-challenges/README.md

 This project was initiated using Create React App, providing a set of pre-configured tools and practices to help kick-start your React application development.

 ### Available Scripts

 Within the project directory, you can run several commands:

+#### `npm install`
+This command will download and install all the required packages defined in the package.json file into the node_modules folder, setting up everything needed to run the application successfully.

 #### `npm start`
 This command runs your app in development mode.
 Visit [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see lint errors in the console.